Biofoundationalism IV: Masculine Because You Have To, Feminine Because You Get To

 Feminism is frequently misdiagnosed as a cause, when in reality it’s both symptom and barometer.

 Consider the landscape where feminism can manifest.
 What setting allows it to even exist?
-Avoid top-down explanations that cherry-picks factoids to construct tidy narratives, approach it bottom up.
-Think of the saying “no atheists in foxholes” and what it means.
+Avoid top-down explanations that cherry-pick factoids to construct tidy narratives, and approach it bottom-up.
+Think of the saying ‘no atheists in foxholes’ and what it means.
 Why does a belief sometimes vanish in particular settings and emerge in others?

 No equality in war, no feminism in famine: however in peace and prosperity, the opposite is true.

-Feminism gains ground in settings that are stable, somewhat affluent, safe, in other words... it blossoms in domesticated scenery.
-Effective conservate values create rules and standards and then force everyone to abide by them, meaning it civilizes people when competently executed.
+Feminism gains ground in settings that are stable, affluent, safe, in other words... it blossoms in domesticated scenery.
+Effective conservative values create rules and standards and force everyone to abide by them, meaning they civilize people when competently executed.
 A successful society requires that men domesticate themselves after domesticating their environment.
 Feminism is a symptom of, and dependent upon, adept masculinity.
+Through the blood of men, women are able to stand.
+Feminine rights mean nothing without masculine enforcement.

-When masculine values and action have successfully tamed both society and surroundings, the byproduct is female influence.
-It doesn’t happen all at once, the path is circuitous and contentious, there are occasional rightward crosscurrents, but give him long enough and Cthulhu floats one way when he’s comfy.
+When masculine action successfully tames both society and surroundings, the byproduct is female influence.
+It doesn’t happen all at once; the path is circuitous and contentious with occasional rightward crosscurrents, but so long as things remain safe and comfortable, you will continue to swim left.

-Productive application of masculine morality should produce the kind of achievements that permit feminist ideals; if this doesn’t happen, you are almost certainly in some form of violent conflict, prolonged instability, or poverty.
-Meaning your civilization is probably failing in some way if women are completely marginalized.
+Productive application of masculine morality should produce the kind of achievements that permit feminist ideals; if this doesn’t happen, you are almost certainly experiencing violent conflict, prolonged instability, or poverty.
+Your civilization is struggling in some way if women are completely marginalized.

-However, there is always too much of a good thing.
+However, there’s always too much of a good thing.
 Moderate feminism is an indicator of economic affluence; militant feminism… a harbinger of decadent entropy.

 Prolonged abundance breeds feminine political dominance, fostering pathological egalitarianism via the weaponization of the care/harm and equality (fairness) moral foundations.
 A nation with a dearth of masculine morality carries little regard for order and structure; this is synonymous with entropy.

-Feminism is an indicator of sustained prosperity and stability; the existence of it is desirable by virtue of stability and prosperity also being desirable.
-However the degree of feminism is a barometer for decadence.
-What was initially a prosperous positive rapidly becomes toxic when the dose is too high for too long.
+Feminism is an indicator of sustained prosperity and stability; its existence is desirable insofar as prosperity and stability are desirable.
+However, the degree of feminism is a barometer for decadence.
+What was initially positive rapidly becomes toxic when the dose is too high for too long.
 Please note the name of this blog.

-When there’s political dialogue around topics like “should women be in combat roles?”, it means your country is so indulgently safe its creating luxury controversies for the fun of it.
+When there’s political dialogue around topics like “should women be in combat roles?”, it means your country is so indulgent it’s creating luxury controversies for the fun of it.
 Radical feminism exists in a fairytale world that’s been disconnected from the harsh empirics of the masculine for too long.
 The pathological feminine erodes borders, vitiates standards, and tears down boundaries to the point it adopts the deception that men and women are the same, equally suited to every task.
-There is probably no greater demonstration of “societal extravagance playground theater-kid pretend time” than the prevalence of this lie.
+There is probably no greater demonstration of ‘societal extravagance playground theater-kid pretend time’ than the prevalence of this lie.

-Moderate 1st and 2nd-wave feminism degenerates into a malignant 3rd wave in indulgent nations filled with lavish vanity beliefs.
+Moderate 1st and 2nd-wave feminism degenerates into a malignant 3rd wave in decadent nations consumed by lavish vanity beliefs.
 When all things female are chauvinistically promoted as superior, it pathologizes the masculine’s very essence and results in a country of men who resemble effeminate sitcom dads.

-To demonize the masculine is to malign standards, because standards are necessarily exclusionary (note how much the West loves the word “inclusion”).
-Radical egalitarianism only emerges in a setting devoid of hierarchies of competence.
+To demonize the masculine is to malign standards, because standards are necessarily exclusionary: a feminized society is possessed by inclusion, even for those who do not belong.
+Radical egalitarianism emerges in settings devoid of hierarchies of competence.
 You can only manufacture equality by lying about the nature of merit; DEI is a shining example of this mendacious pathology.

 Declining standards and eschewing accountability reduce order, which is definitionally entropic.
 This is when the nurturing feminine devolves into the chaotic feminine.